 Also of interest is that Manorhaven has more people living here who work in computers and math than 95% of the places in the US.

-Manorhaven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Manorhaven is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Manorhaven in 2022 was $51,235, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $204,940 for a family of four.
 However, Manorhaven contains both very wealthy and poor people as well.